bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 This can explain why many of the novel or boundary-pushing films tend to come from independent authors and screenwriters, indie game developers, indie filmmakers, and so on.

+## Plot

+Beats or events in a story where decisions are made.
+This is different from story structure.

 ## Freytag's Analysis